top of page

 when so many in our world

-struggle to survive
+struggle to survive;

 when authoritarian movements

-are on the rise,
+are on the rise;

 This feast asks,

-“How do WE speak of kings, and power and faith?
+“How do WE speak of kings,

-How do we use our time?
+How do we use this waiting time?

-How do we follow Christ, our King?
+How do we follow Christ,

 Comments